teja618/To-Do-Test-API-Repo/README.md

 # To-Do-Test-API-Repo
-This sample test API is used for React UI starter project
+This sample test API is used for React UI starter project.

 Requirements: MySQl DB Server running on Port: 3306.